Jalal Dabagh

-Jalal Dabagh (Celal Debax, جەلال دەباغ) (born 1939) is a Kurdish politician and writer/journalist.
+Jalal Dabagh (Celal Debax, جەلال دەباغ) (born 12 May 1939) is an Iraqi Kurdish politician and writer.

-Life
+Biography

-Jalal Dabagh was born on May 12, 1939, in Silêmanî city in south Kurdistan.
+Dabagh was born on 12 May 1939, in Silêmanî.
 He is one of nine children, five sons and four daughters.

-Education and Profession

-He received his compulsory- and senior high school education in Silêmanî, where he also went on study at a teachers' training college.
+He received his compulsory and senior high school education in Silêmanî, where he also went on study at a teachers' training college.

-In 1959 Dabagh started working as a teacher at a compulsory school in Silêmanî.
+In 1959, Dabagh started working as a teacher at a compulsory school in Silêmanî.
 Thereafter, in 1962, he went to Romania for three years studying social science at Bucharest Institute of Social Science.

 He advanced his social science studies in Moscow (USSR) between 1974 and 1976.

-Between 1970-77 he was one of the board members of the Kurdish Writers Union, for which he was the administrative secretary 1970-74.
+From 1970 to 1977, he was one of the board members of the Kurdish Writers Union, for which he was the administrative secretary 1970-74.

-As one of the Kurdish representatives he attended the 5th conference of Afro-Asian Writers’ Union 4–9 September 1973 in Alma-Ata, Kazakhstan (then one of the republics of USSR).
+As one of the Kurdish representatives he attended the 5th conference of Afro-Asian Writers' Union 4–9 September 1973 in Alma-Ata, Kazakhstan (then one of the republics of the USSR).

 Dabagh is fluent in Kurdish and Arabic, he speaks or understands conversational Swedish, English, Romanian and Persian.

 In addition, Jalal Dabagh worked as a journalist for over 25 years.